Healthy Vegan Meal Plans

 4 Weeks: 3 Meals + 3 Snacks = 168 Meals

-This healthy dietician Vegan Meal Plan Collection offers Vegan eating plans at eight calorie levels ranging from 1000 to 2800 calories.
-The Vegan food plan menus are very low in saturated fat and high in fiber.
+This healthy dietician Vegan Collection offers Vegan eating plans at eight calorie levels ranging from 1000 to 2800 calories.
+The Vegan food plan options are very low in saturated fat and high in fiber.
 These highly nutritional dietary plans exclude meat, fish, poultry, dairy products, and eggs - they contain no animal products of any type.
 Special care was taken to address the issues of getting adequate intake for vitamin B12, vitamin D, calcium, zinc, and iron - traditional areas of concern for Vegans.
-While these Meal Plans were devised attempting to maximize these nutrients, supplementation may be advisable (especially in the lower calorie plans) to assure adequate levels of some of these nutrients - especially vitamin B12, which is only present in animal foods.
+While these menus were devised attempting to maximize these nutrients, supplementation may be advisable (especially in the lower calorie plans) to assure adequate levels of some of these nutrients - especially vitamin B12, which is only present in animal foods.

-Because cholesterol is available only from animal sources, these Meal Plans contain no cholesterol.
+Because cholesterol is available only from animal sources, these menus contain no cholesterol.
 They are also low in saturated fat, which is also primarily found in animal products.
 (Interestingly enough, the most highly saturated of all fats - the tropical oils - come from plants.)
-The fat content of these Meal Plans average about 26% of total calories, primarily from monounsaturated and polyunsaturated fats.
+The fat content of these plans average about 26% of total calories, primarily from monounsaturated and polyunsaturated fats.
 The frequent use of nuts and seeds in these plans provides the essential Omega-3 and Omega-6 fatty acids as well.
 When eating flax seeds, be sure to grind them up before eating them to allow for proper digestion and absorption.

 Protein is not the problem it was once thought to be.
 Protein intakes between 15% to 20% of calories are maintained at all calorie levels in these plans by including soy products, nuts, seeds, beans, and grains.